Yesharah Society: Organization of the Yesharah Society

-In 1932, at the suggestion of BYU professor Sidney Sperry, the "Y Missionary Women" changed its name to "Yesharah".
-"Yesharah" is a Hebrew adjective meaning "straight, upright, just, righteous, good, and pleasing".
-At this time, the new society further organized itself.
-The Yesharah Society's revised 1932 Constitution stated that the organization's executive officers would consist of a President, First and Second Vice Presidents, Recording Secretary-Treasurer, and a Corresponding Secretary.
-In addition there were to be three committees within the society: The membership committee, program committee, and project committee.
-The annual dues at the time were $2.00 per member, and members were to be organized in to more local chapters, the first of which was the Provo Chapter.
+In 1932, at the suggestion of BYU professor Sidney Sperry, the Y Missionary Women changed its name to Yesharah.
+The new society further organized itself; its revised 1932 constitution stated that the organization's executive officers would consist of a president, first and second vice presidents, recording secretary-treasurer, and a corresponding secretary.
+In addition there were to be three committees within the society: membership, program, and project.
+The annual dues at the time were US$2.00 per member, and members were to be organized in to more local chapters, the first of which was the Provo Chapter.
 The emphasis within the newly named society continued to be missionary work.
-The Yesharah Society maintained a standard of high ideals, as characterized by a 1932 Yesharah Poem:
+The Yesharah Society had high ideals, as characterized by a 1932 Yesharah Poem:

 Should mission memories be forgot and never brought to mind?

 Should we forget the days we spent in service to mankind?

 Oh know we'll strive our very best to ever keep in mind.

 The lessons we to others taught, the way of life to find.